 The data & evaluation department at Bradbury-Sullivan LGBT Community Center participates in research projects focused on strengthening the health and wellbeing of the LGBT community.
 The team is helping to fill the void of available research on LGBT health, identifying health disparities and barriers to care, and exploring possible strategies for addressing these issues.
 Research and innovative programs from Bradbury-Sullivan LGBT Community Center can be seen at a variety of conferences including annual conferences for the Society for Public Health Education, the American Public Health Association, the Society for the Scientific Study of Sexuality, and the PA Community and Public Health Conference.

-The most significant research project for the team is the biannual Pennsylvania LGBT Health Needs Assessment.
+The most significant research project for the team is the biannual Pennsylvania LGBTQ Health Needs Assessment.
 Learn more about this project here.

 Other research projects include: